About Wheat Design Group

 Planting, hardscape, and irrigation construction documents translate design ideas into technical drawings that are used by engineers, architects, and contractors.
 These drawings provide detailed information for contractors to bid the project and install the design per plan.

-COMMUNITY INVOLVEMENT Here at WDG, we value the chance to give back to our Tucson community, which happens in many different capacities:
+COMMUNITY INVOLVEMENT We value the chance to give back to our Tucson community.
+Our involvement includes:

 LIBA WHEAT The story of WDG started with the vision of Elizabeth 'Liba' Wheat, the founder of Wheat & Associates in 1982.
 Liba's career was rich, dedicated, and varied.
 Her legacy can be seen through the lasting impacts she had on the community, academic programs, regulatory policy, the urban form, arid land issues and the many professionals she mentored in her career.
 A leaf tile commemorates Liba Wheat at the University of Arizona's Women's Plaza of Honor.